 Rembert came out and walked over to us.
 He spoke and tried to help me out.
 Since I was talking clearly and I obviously wasn't intoxicated, the man began to leave me alone.

-Some other men including Walls came out and stood on a porch.
+Some other men including my old friend Mike Walls came out and stood on a porch.
 Walls rolled up a joint, lit it and began passing it around.

 Rembert walked over to Walls and the others and sat down.
 I wondered if Rembert had come over to help me because he knew I was now a lawyer and he had more respect for me than before, but I didn't know for sure he knew I was now a lawyer.
 I also didn't know whether he knew I had snapped out of my former debauched ways.
 If he did, he would probably feel better about having helped me.